-Among these actions, Turkey has made a significant contribution for the Action Track 2 and 5 at global level.
-However, a national dialog process is conducted for all five action tracks in Turkey.
+Among these actions, Türkiye has made a significant contribution for the Action Track 2 and 5 at global level.
+However, a national dialog process is conducted for all five action tracks in Türkiye.
 In 2019, a country sustainable food system report was prepared by the Ministry of Agriculture and Forestry in consultation with stakeholders from public, private, universities, NGOs. and the disadvantaged groups, particularly women and youth.
 The current situation and the elements of sustainable food systems were reflected in this report.
 Also, a final report including the main problems and solutions in sustainable food systems was prepared.

-The national preparation process for the UN 2021 Food Systems Summit was carried out with a participatory approach under the coordination of Aylin ÇAĞLAYAN ÖZCAN, General Director of General Directorate of European Union and Foreign Relations at the Ministry of Agriculture and Forestry.
-She was designated as the National Dialogues Convenor on behalf of Turkey.
+The national preparation process for the UN 2021 Food Systems Summit was carried out with a participatory approach under the coordination of Aylin ÇAĞLAYAN ÖZCAN, Director General for Director General for European Union Ministry of Agriculture and Forestry.
+She was designated as the National Dialogues Convenor on behalf of Türkiye.
 In this context, the dialogue process, which was planned in three stages as member country dialogues, global dialogues and independent dialogues, was conducted between November 2020 and September 2021.
-This national pathway is prepared on the basis of the outputs of all the dialog processes in accordance with Turkey's national strategy and policies in relation to food system components.
+This national pathway is prepared on the basis of the outputs of all the dialog processes in accordance with Türkiye's national strategy and policies in relation to food system components.